DomHi/GroovyWorkflows/README.md

 #### workflows

-    sample project to demonstrate usage of the API
+    sample project to demonstrate usage of the API.

+    A simple web frontend is provided on 'workflows/index.jsf' when the war is deployed to a JavaEE container.
+    It can be used to start workflow execution.